MarvelDeviser/interview-questions/README.md

 ===========================
 This list is intended to be used as a study resource for students preparing for interviewing.
 Please consider contributing answers and additional questions to the list.

+### Why take the time to contribute?
+V School's alumni should be a community where everyone is helping each other.
+The goal is to find employment that you can be excited to go to each day, and your contribution to this open source project will help us create a resource, available to everyone, that helps others reach their career goals.

+Please consider forking this repository and submitting a PR to improve it.
+The success of this repo relies on you!

+Plus it's a good way to practice contributing to open source projects in general, even though this one doesn't contain any code.

 ### How to contribute
 If you'd like to update this document to include answers to some of the existing questions OR to add a new question: